rebelsky/csc207c/_eboards/eboard24-2.md

 ---

 Two labs today, one on chained hash tables and one on probed.
-Do them in either order.
+Do them in either order or do a bit of each.
 They use the same repository.

 Make sure the repo ends in `-maven`.